redstrate/Kawari/CONTRIBUTING.md

 * The IPC opcodes _will_ change and must all be replaced.
 * Check the game version used in the encryption key in `lib.rs`.

+## IPC Opcodes

+Since the Zone IPC opcodes change every patch, it's extremely easy to change the opcodes in Kawari.
+Edit the values under `resources/opcodes.json` and recompile Kawari.
+You still have to change the structs themselves (located under `src/<connection>/ipc`) if needed though.

 ## Contributing

 Before making a pull request, make sure: